 - Ethics and public policy

 Students can also study one regional research specialism from South Asia and Africa or specialise in Latin America on the basis of an independent research essay.

 View Programme & Unit Catalogue for further information (this is the current structure of the course).

 Learning and teaching

-Our programmes are modular, consisting of self-contained units, taught and assessed on a semester basis.
+Our courses are modular, consisting of self-contained units, taught and assessed on a semester basis.
 As you progress through each semester and successfully pass the unit assessments, you will receive credit for the units, thus providing you with a clear indication of your academic progress.

 Teaching takes the form of lectures, classes and seminars.
 Lectures are quite formal, whereas classes and seminars involve interaction between the lecturer and a small number of students for study skills and discussion.